Solomon Islands: Administrative divisions

+Islands by province

 Human rights

-There are human rights concerns and issues in regards to education, water, sanitation, gender equality, and domestic violence.

-Homosexuality is illegal in Solomon Islands.
+There are human rights concerns and issues in regards to education, water/water security, sanitation, gender equality, and domestic violence, as well as others.
+The Solomon Islands does not have a national human rights institution that is compliant with the Paris Principles.
+Homosexuality is illegal in the Solomon Islands; it is punishable by up to 14 years of imprisonment.

 Geography

-Solomon Islands is an island nation that lies east of Papua New Guinea and consists of six major islands and over 900 smaller islands.
-The major part of the nation of Solomon Islands covers many of the mountainous high islands of the Solomon Islands archipelago, which includes Choiseul, the Shortland Islands, the New Georgia Islands, Santa Isabel, the Russell Islands, the Florida Islands, Tulagi, Malaita, Maramasike, Ulawa, Owaraha (Santa Ana), Makira (San Cristobal), and the main island of Guadalcanal.
-Solomon Islands also includes smaller, isolated low atolls and high islands such as Sikaiana, Rennell Island, Bellona Island, the Santa Cruz Islands and tiny outliers such as Tikopia, Anuta, and Fatutaka.
+Solomon Islands is an island nation that lies east of Papua New Guinea and consists of six major islands and 992 smaller islands.
+The major part of the nation of Solomon Islands covers many of the mountainous volcanic islands of the Solomon Islands archipelago, which includes Choiseul, the Shortland Islands, the New Georgia Islands, Santa Isabel, the Russell Islands, the Nggela Islands, Tulagi, Malaita, Maramasike, Ulawa, Owaraha (Santa Ana), Makira (San Cristobal), and the main island of Guadalcanal.
+Solomon Islands also includes smaller, isolated low atolls and volcanic islands such as Sikaiana, Rennell Island, Bellona Island, the Santa Cruz Islands and tiny outliers such as Tikopia, Anuta, and Fatutaka.
 Although Bougainville is the largest island in the Solomon Islands archipelago it is politically an autonomous region of Papua New Guinea and does not form part of the nation of Solomon Islands.